junaidzeb123/junaidzeb123/README.md

-Based on your resume, here's a suggested GitHub profile README:

----

-### Hi there! 👋 I'm Junaid Zeb
+# Hi there! 👋 I'm Junaid Zeb

 I'm a passionate **Backend Developer** with experience in building robust and scalable systems.
 I specialize in designing APIs, managing databases, and integrating third-party services to create seamless user experiences.
 With a strong focus on security, accessibility, and efficiency, I strive to develop solutions that not only work but also enhance performance and user satisfaction.